A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Abstract

 \section{Abstract}

-{We used the ultra-deep GLIMPSE JWST/NIRCam survey to constrain the faint-end of the \oiiihb~luminosity function (LF) down to $10^{39}$\ergs~at $z\sim7-9$ behind the lensed Hubble Frontier Field Abell S1063 galaxy cluster.
-We apply spectral energy distribution fitting on a Lyman-Break Galaxy selected sample of lensed galaxies and measured their combined \oiiihbfull~flux to build the emission-line LF.
-We find a \oiiihb~LF with a faint-end slope ($\alpha \sim -1.55\text{ to }-1.78$) flatter than UV LF at similar redshifts ($\alpha \le -2$), suggesting a lower number density of low \oiiihb~emitting galaxies at fixed \muv.
-We analyse multiple possible explanations: {\em i)} a decrease of the \oiiihb-to-UV ratio due to bursty Star Formation Histories (SFH) {\em ii)} the effect of metallicity on the \oiii-to-\hb~ratio, or {\em iii)} the signs of a faint-end turnover in the UV LF.
-Under the assumption of an evolving \oiii-to-\hb~ratio, we separate the contribution of \Oiiib~and \hb~and obtain a flatter \Oiiib~LF ($\alpha \sim -1.45\text{ to }-1.66$) but steeper \hb~LF ($\alpha \sim -1.68\text{ to }-1.95$).
-The combination of the decreasing metallicity and bursty SFH can reconcile the observed differences between the UV and \oiiihb~LF.
-By converting this LF to the ionising photon production rate $\dot{N}_{\rm ion}$, we show that galaxies with $L_{\ha}\geq 10^{39}$\ergs\ (i.e.~star formation rate SFR(\ha)$\geq 5\times 10^{-3}$ \msunyr) are responsible for 21\%-61\% and 24\%-104\% of the ionising photon budget (at $7<z<8$ and $8<z<9$), if we assume a constant escape fraction of LyC photon ($\fesc=0.1$).
+{We used the ultra-deep GLIMPSE JWST/NIRCam survey to constrain the faint end of the \oiiihb~luminosity function (LF) down to $10^{39}$\ergs~at $z\sim7-9$ behind the lensed Hubble Frontier Field galaxy cluster Abell S1063.
+We applied a spectral energy distribution fitting on a Lyman-break galaxy selected sample of 164 lensed galaxies and measured their combined \oiiihbfull~flux to build the emission line LF.
+We found a \oiiihb~LF with a faint-end slope ($\alpha=-1.78_{-0.06}^{+0.06}$ for $z=7-8$ and $\alpha=-1.55_{-0.11}^{+0.11}$ for $z=8-9$), which is flatter than the UV LF at similar redshifts ($\alpha \le -2$) and suggests a lower number density of weak \oiiihb~emitting galaxies at fixed \muv.
+We analysed several possible explanations: {\em i)} a decrease in the \oiiihb-to-UV ratio due to bursty star formation histories (SFHs), {\em ii)} the effect of metallicity on the \oiii-to-\hb~ratio, or {\em iii)} signs of a faint-end turnover in the UV LF.
+Under the assumption of an evolving \oiii-to-\hb~ratio, we separated the contribution of \Oiiib~and \hb~and obtained a flatter \Oiiib~LF ($\alpha=-1.66_{-0.05}^{+0.05}$ for $z=7-8$ and $\alpha=-1.45_{-0.10}^{+0.09}$ for $z=8-9$) but steeper \hb~LF ($\alpha=-1.95_{-0.08}^{+0.08}$ for $z=7-8$ and $\alpha=-1.68_{-0.14}^{+0.13}$ for $z=8-9$).
+The combination of a decreasing metallicity and bursty SFH can reconcile the observed differences between the UV and \oiiihb~LF.
+By converting this LF into the ionising photon-production rate $\dot{N}_{\rm ion}$, we show that galaxies with $L_{\ha}\geq 10^{39}$\ergs\ , that is, with a~star formation rate (SFR) (\ha)$\geq 5\times 10^{-3}$ \msunyr) cause $31\%-90\%$ and $46\%-156\%$ of the ionising photon budget (at $7<z<8$ and $8<z<9$), when we assume a constant escape fraction of Lyman-continuum photon ($\fesc=0.14$).
 The shape of the LF further shows the negligible contribution of faint galaxies to the $\dot{N}_{\rm ion}$.
-Additionally, we derive the cosmic star formation rate density (CSFRD), finding results consistent with previous estimates.
-However, the sensitivity of GLIMPSE to lower SFRs reinforces the conclusion that very faint galaxies contribute minimally to both $\dot{N}_{\rm ion}$ and the CSFRD.
-Our results suggests that GLIMPSE has detected the bulk of the total \oiiihb~emission from star-forming galaxies, and that galaxies below our detection limits are likely are minor contributors to cosmic reionisation.}
+Additionally, we derived the cosmic star formation rate density (SFRD), finding results consistent with previous estimates.
+However, the sensitivity of GLIMPSE to lower SFRs reinforces the conclusion that very faint galaxies contribute very little to $\dot{N}_{\rm ion}$ and the SFRD.
+Our results suggests that GLIMPSE has detected the bulk of the total \oiiihb~emission from star-forming galaxies, and that galaxies below our detection limits are likely minor contributors to cosmic re-ionisation.}

 \keywords{some keywords -- separated by two dash lines }